BenbenIO/AIY-vision-kit-DRONE/README.md

 <p align="center">
   <img src="/images/face_reco.PNG" width="500">
 </p>
 In this case, we save bandwidtch and minimize the latency but still using a small board such as Raspberry Zero.
+You can see a demonstration on [this youtube link](https://youtu.be/c9JQTAcH2Pc).

 Current state:

 - [x] Face detection - Cropped face solution -Cloud